 - Court order from a court of competent jurisdiction showing legal guardianship or permanent or temporary custody

 The student member/licensee of the family is solely responsible for the behavior of the family members, and the family members' guests, while residing in NYU School of Law housing.
 All family and partner housing residents (those not the licensee) must obtain an NYU ID card and are not provided with ResNet or Coles/Palladium access.
-To request a partner/family NYU ID, please fill out the ID Request Form and submit to the Office of Residential Life.
+To request a partner/family NYU ID, please visit the NYU Law Housing Portal and click the "Family and Partner Housing" icon to begin the process.

 Obligation to Pay Rent